How to Start a Successful Drop Shipping Business Using Shopify Online Store

 If you want to generate quick pages for these statements, go to Setting > Checkout and look for the “Refund, Privacy, and TOS statements” section.

 The statements generated by this section will appear in the footer of your checkout page.
 As mentioned on the side part of the page, the templates are not legal advice so you need to edit them with help from a legal expert to make them binding.

-Step #5: Adding products to your Shopify dropshipping store
+Step #5: Add products to your Shopify dropshipping store

 For the page title, you may want to consider adding your dropshipping store’s name at the end if there are enough characters.
-For the meta description, you need to be detailed as possible about the product.
-Maximize the available 160 characters so you can convince users browsing on search results to click on your link.
+For the meta description, you need to be as detailed as possible about the product.
+Maximize the available 160 characters as efficiently as possible so you can convince users browsing search results to click on your link.
 Regarding the URL, you can also edit it to shorten it if possible.

-Once you’re done, you can save the product.
+Once you’re done, save the product.
 Apply the same process for all of the product you plan to sell on your Shopify dropshipping store.

 Automatically adding products to your collection

-The benefit of creating a collection of products is to compartmentalize products with the same brands, type, theme, and other factors that bind them together.
+The benefit of creating a collection of products is to compartmentalize products with the same brands, type, theme, or other factors that bind them together.

-Using the product we entered above as an example, let’s say we want to sell more genuine leather bracelet watch in our shop.
-First, let’s create a collection.
+Using the product we entered above as an example, let’s say we want to sell more genuine leather bracelet watches on our shop – we would use a collection.

 Finally, edit the page’s SEO so you can compel more people to click on your link as it appears in search results.